-How to change currency in Google Sheets
+How to Change Currency Format in Google Sheets

-How to change currency in Google Sheets
+How to Change Currency Format in Google Sheets

-How to change currency in Google Sheets
+How to Change Currency Format in Google Sheets

 This process outlines the steps to change the currency format for a cell or an entire column in Google Sheets.
-By following these instructions, users can customize their sheets to reflect different currencies based on their requirements.

 Step 1